Kisnasharma/PDF_TO_SPEECH/README.md

-converts text of pdf to sppech in hindi,english,hinglish
+converts text of pdf to speech in hindi,english,hinglish